xiaoshan1994/xiaoshan1994.github.io/content/english/post/english0602.md

 ![](https://hips.hearstapps.com/hmg-prod.s3.amazonaws.com/images/red-leaf-and-green-leaf-lettuce-arrangement-royalty-free-image-477845260-1548273963.jpg?crop=0.447xw:1.00xh;0.265xw,0&resize=980:*)

 There are three types of leaf lettuce: red, green, and oak.
 Don't look for a "head" on them because the leaves branch from a single stalk.
 For this reason, leaf lettuce is generally more **perishable** than head varieties.
 You'll often see it in "baby lettuce," mesclun, and spring mixes because of its tenderness.
 Red leaf has a burgundy tint and mild flavor, similar to that of green leaf, while oak leaf is spicier and nuttier.
-To avoid instant wilting, postpone dressing leaf lettuce until just before serving.
+To avoid instant **wilting**, postpone dressing leaf lettuce until just before serving.

 ### Kale

 ![](https://eatingrules.com/wp-content/uploads/2012/10/red-russian-kale-lacinato-kale-redbor-kale-green-scotch-kale.jpg)

-It's not technically "lettuce," but a cup of this contains an entire day's worth of vitamin A and C, plus all-important calcium and iron.
+It's not technically "lettuce," but a cup of this contains an **entire day's worth** of vitamin A and C, plus all-important **calcium and iron**.
 And if you're not a fan of the somewhat bitter taste, roasting the leaves with a little olive oil might be the way to go.
 (Homemade kale chips, anyone?)